umee-network/umee/x/incentive/README.md

 Unbonding uTokens are not eligible for incentive rewards while they unbond, but are still subject to the same restrictions on `leverage.MsgWithdraw` and `leverage.MsgDecollateralize` as bonded tokens.

+For example, if a user has `10u/UMEE` bonded and `3u/UMEE` more unbonding, out of a total of `20u/UMEE` collateral, then their current max withdraw is `7u/UMEE`, and they are earning incentive rewards on only `10u/UMEE` uTokens.

 The module parameter `MaxUnbondings` limits how many concurrent unbondings a user can have of the same uToken denom, to prevent spam.

 Additionally, `MsgEmergencyUnbond` can instantly unbond collateral, starting with in-progress unbondings then bonded tokens.